Decoding by Sampling: A Randomized Lattice Algorithm for Bounded Distance Decoding: INTRODUCTION

-Thus, we often have to resort to an approximate solution.
+Thus, we often have to resort to approximate solutions.
 The problem of solving CVP approximately was first addressed by Babai in \cite{Babai}, which in essence applies zero-forcing (ZF) or successive interference cancelation (SIC) on a reduced lattice.
-This technique is referred to as lattice-reduction-aided decoding \cite{yao,Windpassinger2}.
-It is known that Lenstra, Lenstra and Lov\'asz (LLL) reduction achieves full diversity in MIMO fading channels \cite{Taherzadeh:IT,XiaoliMa08} and that lattice-reduction-aided decoding has constant gap to (infinite) lattice decoding \cite{LingIT07}.
-It was further shown in \cite{Jalden:LR-MMSE} that minimum mean square error (MMSE)-based lattice-reduction aided decoding achieves the optimal diversity and multiplexing tradeoff.
+This technique is often referred to as lattice-reduction-aided decoding \cite{yao,Windpassinger2}.
+It is known that ZF or minimum mean square error (MMSE) detection aided by Lenstra, Lenstra and Lov\'{a}sz (LLL) reduction achieves full diversity in uncoded MIMO fading channels \cite{Taherzadeh:IT,XiaoliMa08} and that lattice-reduction-aided decoding has a performance gap to (infinite) lattice decoding depending on the dimension $n$ only \cite{LingIT07}.
+It was further shown in \cite{Jalden:LR-MMSE} that MMSE-based lattice-reduction aided decoding achieves the optimal diversity and spatial multiplexing tradeoff.
 In \cite{wubbenMMSE}, it was shown that Babai's decoding using MMSE can provide near-ML performance for small-size MIMO systems.
-However, the analysis in \cite{LingIT07} revealed a widening gap to lattice decoding.
-Thus, for high dimensional system and high-level modulation such as 64-QAM, the performance loss relative to ML is still large.
+However, the analysis in \cite{LingIT07} revealed a widening gap to ML decoding.
+In particular, both the worst-case bound and experimental gap for LLL reduction are exponential with dimension $n$ (or linear with $n$ if measured in dB).